gouranshb2002/monocular_slam_project/README.md

 ```
 ./run.sh
 ```
-This script automatically handles GUI permissions and mounts the necessary folders (~/Datasets and the project directory) into the container.
+This script automatically handles GUI permissions and mounts the necessary folders (Datasets and the project directory) into the container.

 ### Step 2: Run an Example:

-You will be placed inside the container's terminal ('root@...').
-All code is pre-compiled and located in '~/ORB_SLAM3'.
+You will be placed inside the container's terminal ( 'root@...' ).
+All code is pre-compiled and located in '~/ORB_SLAM3' .
 1. Navigate to the code directory:
 ```
 cd ~/ORB_SLAM3
 ```
 Then, run any of the example commands below.

-* Example 1: KITTI (Long Sequence with Viewer)
+* Example 1: **KITTI** (Long Sequence with Viewer):

 This is the best example for a full demonstration.
 It runs on a long sequence of a car driving through a city.
 ```
 Examples/Monocular/mono_kitti \